EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/bug-report.md

 ### Output

 Optionally include the tool's output.
 You can add a screenshot, or copy and paste the text output either in its entirety or only the relevant section(s).
-Inline the output as a codeblock here or attach a text file.
+Inline the output as a code block here or attach a text file.

 ```